Our kids are OBSESSED with these mini hotdogs!!

-And don’t be fooled into thinking these bites are only for kids!
+But don’t be fooled into thinking these bite-sized snacks are only for kids!
 Adults love them just as much, especially for appetizers.
 Don’t you think these would be perfect to serve as an appetizer on game day??

-HOT DOGS.
-Slice your hot dogs into thin pieces (ours were about half inch each).
+ASSEMBLE.
+Slice your hot dogs into thin pieces (ours were about half an inch each).
 Set aside.

-DOUGH.
 Roll out your crescent dough and press the seams together.
-Cut into 8 strips.
+Use a pizza cutter or sharp knife to cut into 8 strips.
 Then cut lengthwise into 8 more strips.
-You should end up with 64 1.5 inch x .5 inch pieces.
+You should end up with 64 1½ inch x ½ inch pieces.

-WRAP.
-Wrap the hot dogs in the crescent pieces and place on a parchment paper lined baking sheet.
+Wrap the hot dogs in the crescent pieces and place on a parchment paper-lined baking sheet.

 BAKE.
 Bake for 8 to 9 minutes.
 Serve warm.